 1886 Very wet, with some exceptionally heavy rain over northern England and Scotland between the 11th and 13th.
 Then there was a very cold spell, with some snow.

 1891 Part of the "Springless Year".
 Incredible snowstorm and frosts on May 18th, with a wide covering of snow across the south; the north wind brought snow cover up to 7" near Norwich.
-There was a reading of -10C at Ben Nevis on that Whitsun Bank Holiday, the all time May minimum.
+There was a reading of -10C at Ben Nevis on that Whitsun Monday Bank Holiday (movable until 1972), the all time May minimum.
 It only reached a maximum of 4C in East Anglia.
 Elsewhere it was windy and with heavy showers, including hail.

 1893 London's 73 days without rain (from 4 March, at Mile End) came to an end on May 16th.
 This is the record period without rain in the country.
 More generally the great drought lasted 50 days in Sussex and London.
 Obviously it was an exceptionally dry spring.
 After a thundery interlude, the drought resumed, only really ending from the end of June.